rednaga/APKiD/README.md

                         Yara scan timeout in seconds
 ```

-# Submitting New Packers
+# Submitting New Packers / Compilers / Obfuscators

 If you come across an APK or DEX that apkid does not recognize, please open a GitHub issue and tell us what you think it is and provide the file hash (either MD5, SHA1, SHA256).
+We are open to any type of concept you might have for "something interesting" to detect, so do not limit yourself soley to packers, compilers or obfuscators.
+If there is an interesting anti* trick, please make an issue.

 # License